anil614sagar/advanceddevjam/lab1.md

 Let's implement the solution,

-Step 1 : Click on PreFlow in API Proxy, Add 'verifyApiKey' policy to request flow.
+Step1 : Click on PreFlow in API Proxy, Add 'verifyApiKey' policy to request flow.

   ![Image](images/add-verify-policy.png)

-Step 2 : Save the updated proxy.
+Step 2: Save the updated proxy.

   ![Image](images/save-api.png)

-## Time to verify !
+## Time to verify!

   - API Call to **https://{ORNAME}-test.apigee.net/v1/{your_initials}-employees/{employeeId}** should return 403 with an error message
   - API Call to **https://{ORNAME}-test.apigee.net/v1/{your_initials}-employees** should return 403 with an error message

-Congratualtions !!
-You have completed your second task & understood how flows concept works in Apigee Edge.
+Congratulations !!
+You have completed your second task & understood how flows concept works on Apigee Edge.

 # For Extra Credit

-### Business Team Requirements :
+### Business Team Requirements:

-- Allow access to GET /employees , GET /employees/{employeeId} endpoints, disallow access to all other endpoints like POST, PUT, DELETE methods
+- Allow access to GET /employees, GET /employees/{employeeId} endpoints, disallow access to all other endpoints like POST, PUT, DELETE methods

-- For other resources except allowed one, Respond with a custom error message saying no resource found.
+- For other resources except for allowed one, Respond with a custom error message saying no resource found.

 Tip : See the solution [here](https://community.apigee.com/articles/4744/handling-invalid-resource-paths-using-a-default-re.html) & implement same for above customers proxy.